Microeconomic reform: Microeconomic reform in the People's Republic of China

-The Chinese economic reform (改革开放 (改革開放, Gǎigé kāifàng)) refers to the program of economic changes called "Socialism with Chinese characteristics" in the People's Republic of China (PRC) that were started in 1978 by pragmatists within the Chinese Communist Party (CCP) led by Deng Xiaoping and are ongoing as of the early 21st century.
-The goal of Chinese economic reform was to generate sufficient surplus value to finance the modernization of the mainland Chinese economy.
+The reform and opening up (改革开放 (改革開放, Gǎigé kāifàng)) refers to the program of economic changes called "Socialism with Chinese characteristics" in the People's Republic of China (PRC) that were started in 1978 by pragmatists within the Chinese Communist Party (CCP) led by Deng Xiaoping and are ongoing as of the early 21st century.
+The goal of THE reform and opening up was to generate sufficient surplus value to finance the modernization of the mainland Chinese economy.
 Neither the socialist command economy, favored by CCP conservatives, nor the Maoist attempt at a Great Leap Forward from socialism to communism in China's agriculture (with the commune system) had generated sufficient surplus value for these purposes.
 The initial challenge of economic reform was to solve the problems of motivating workers and farmers to produce a larger surplus and to eliminate economic imbalances that were common in command economies.
 Economic reforms started since 1978 have helped lift millions of people out of poverty, bringing the poverty rate down from 53% of the population in 1981 to 8% by 2001.